leafi/endpoint-verification-any-linux/README.md

 # Using it
 1. Clone or download this repo
 2. `cd` to the root of this repo
-3. Run ./download-unpack-latest.sh
+3. Run `./download-unpack-latest.sh`
-4. If this succeeds, run `sudo ./install-systemd.sh` on e.g. Arch Linux and other systemd-using distros, or `sudo ./install-rc.d-systemctl.sh` to use Google's built-in install script on distributions that have `update-rc.d` but use `systemctl .. start` to start services.
+4. If this succeeds:
+- run `sudo ./install-systemd.sh` on e.g. Arch Linux and other systemd-using distros
+- or `sudo ./install-rc.d-systemctl.sh` to use Google's built-in install script on distributions that have 'update-rc.d' but use 'systemctl .. start' to start services.

-The install script will ask you whether you wish to install the Native Messaging helper application for Google Chrome and/or Chromium (they use different paths).
+The install script will **ask** you whether you wish to install the Native Messaging helper application for **Google Chrome** and/or **Chromium** (they use different paths).
 It seems to work fine in Chromium.

 # Future work